Dhokoh/web-app_popular_electronics/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App (all of this is to be deleted after the project is built and deployed)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).